Bachelor of Science in Canine Studies

 The mission of the Bachelor of Science Degree in Canine Studies (Cynology) is to guide the students’ exploration of the canine species through a vast array of scholarly studies and experiences that expose the uniqueness of the dog’s coveted relationship with humans, while providing an opportunity for students to explore their own species as it evolved through its relationship with the canine, and in so doing, provide a multitude of dog or human aligned job opportunities.

 This program is designed to bring the dog into the academic mainstream as a subject of scholarly study.
 Program objectives include: theoretical and applied studies of the canine toward a goal of promoting and understanding the canine’s unique mind and physical capabilities; contribution to the student’s awareness of the role the dog has played in the arts; advancement of the significance of the dog in society; increased awareness of the human-dog relationship from legal and historical points of view; and examination of the symbiotic relationship between human and canine.
-Please Note: Bachelor students are assigned dogs to train and are required to take the dog home at night and on weekends. |
+Note: Degree students are required to take each semester’s assigned dog home evenings and weekends as a part of their homework hours.
+The assigned dogs, of differing breeds, personalities and ages, must be housed, fed, exercised, trained and taken on outings.
+The school provides all equipment and supplies needed.
+Extenuating circumstances will be taken into consideration and other means of meeting this requirement may be arranged. |

 |